Jun. 06, 2022 01:50PM PSTSilver Investing

 What are the pros and cons of investing in silver bullion?
 Read on to learn why now may be the time for investors to enter the market.

-Each investment product has pros and cons, and what’s appealing to one investor may not be a good choice for another.
+Investing in silver bullion has pros and cons, and what’s right for one investor may not work for another.

-4. Silver offers higher returns than gold — Because silver bullion is worth around 1/79th the price of gold, it is affordable and stands to see a much a bigger percentage gain when silver prices go up.
-In fact, in the past, silver has outperformed gold in bull markets, according to GoldSilver.
-GoldSilver claims that from 2008 to 2011 silver gained 448 percent, while gold gained just 166 percent in that same time period.
+4. Silver offers higher returns than gold — Silver tends to move in tandem with gold: when the price of gold rises, so too does the price of silver.
+Because the white metal is currently worth around 1/79th the price of gold, buying silver bullion is affordable and stands to see a much bigger percentage gain if the silver price goes up.
+In fact, silver has outperformed the gold price in bull markets.
+It’s possible for an investor to hedge their bets with silver bullion in their investment portfolio.